 The AR-15 Rifle Tune-Up:

-How-to Enhance the Reliability and Accuracy of the AR-15
+the Reliability and Accuracy

 Let's get one thing straight from the get-go.
 I love everything about this rifle.
 I am so sick of people badmouthing this fine weapon that I won't even respond to the sanctimonious criticisms we all hear.
 For the hunting I do in rural Iowa, it is the perfect rifle.
 If I were fighting commies or Al Qaeda I would rather have an M-14.
 But the only long range enemies I shoot at are ground dwelling varmints commonly referred to as prairie dogs and my AR is just the ticket for them.
 If I could only have one self-loading rifle--not merely a theoretical exercise given the current administration--and felt certain I would never leave rural Iowa, I'd take my AR.
 Now, if I had reason to believe I might find myself in Alaska, I might opt for an M-14 (M-1A).

 Right out of the box the AR-15 rifle is fine.
 Old boys around my neck of the woods have been sawing off carrying handles, free floating the barrels and low-mounting scopes on their beloved ARs for years.
 These guys use AR-15s exclusively for coyote/fox hunting and this configuration makes a lot of sense for predator hunting.
 But I personally like the carrying handle and I can't say I've ever missed a shot because my scope was mounted high.